SakibAhmedShuva/Mistral-OCR-Web-App/README.md

-# Mistral OCR Flask API
+# Mistral OCR Flask API based Web App

 This project provides a comprehensive Flask API for interacting with the Mistral OCR and Chat models, demonstrating functionalities for processing PDFs and images to extract both raw text and structured JSON data.